awsdocs/aws-control-tower-guide/doc_source/how-control-tower-works.md

 AWS Control Tower uses AWS CloudFormation StackSets to set up resources in your accounts\.
 Each stack set has StackInstances that correspond to accounts, and to AWS Regions per account\.
 AWS Control Tower deploys one stack set instance per account and Region\.

-AWS Control Tower applies updates to certain accounts and AWS Regions selectively, based on CloudFormation parameters\.
+AWS Control Tower applies updates to certain accounts and AWS Regions selectively, based on AWS CloudFormation parameters\.
 When updates are applied to some stack instances, other stack instances may be left in **Outdated** status\.
 This behavior is expected and normal\.

 When a stack instance goes into **Outdated** status, it usually means that the stack corresponding to that stack instance is not aligned with the latest template in the stack set\.
 The stack remains in the older template, so it might not include the latest resources or parameters\.
 The stack is still completely usable\.